LabKey/labkey-ui-components/packages/components/docs/public.md

 # Public API Documentation

 This package contains React components, models, actions, and utility functions for LabKey applications and pages.
-Note that the code in this package in the `/src` directory is split between `internal` and `public`.
+Note that the code in this package in the `/src` directory is split into two main directories: `internal` and `public`.

-With version 1.0 of this package, we have focused on several key components and models that will be most beneficial for external development / usage.
-Move components will be added to this list in future `@labkey/component` package versions.
+With version 1.0 of this package, the `public` directory will be focused on several key components and models that will be most beneficial for external development / usage.
+More components will be added to this list in future `@labkey/component` package versions.

 Those components, models, etc. in the `internal` directory should be considered unstable at this time and are very likely to change in future versions of this package.